 Milady's Cosmetology or Esthetician or Barbering Textbook (depending on area of expertise) Health and Safety course (California State Board Barbering and Cosmetology)

-iPad or laptop will be required to make presentations, typing lesson plans etc. We offer an iPad for optional purchase.
+Required Technology -lpad or laptop will be required to make presentations, typing lesson plans etc. We offer an iPad for optional purchase.

 Supplemental Resources

 Milady Cima online access